bmeyer99/ai_native_programming_paradigm/memory-bank/system-architecture.md

-# System Architecture for AI-Native Programming Paradigm
+# System Architecture for AI-Native Programming Paradigm (v2 - Incorporating Practical Constraints)

 ## Overview

 This document outlines the technical architecture for the AI-Native Programming Paradigm, focusing on the components required to support the generation, storage, manipulation, execution, and human interaction with the AI-Native Representation Format (ANRF).
-The architecture prioritizes modularity, performance, scalability, security, and extensibility.
+This version incorporates refinements based on practical constraints identified during implementation planning.
+The architecture prioritizes modularity, performance, scalability, security, extensibility, **verifiability**, and **support for gradual adoption**.

 ## Core Architectural Principles